schipholgroup/takeoff/README.md

         dockerComposeCommand: |
           run --rm pyspark bash -c "pip install --process-dependency-links .[deploy] && run_tests"
     ```
+* Publish code coverage
+    In order to get your coverage picked up by VSTS, you need to 'publish' the results.
+This task should only be run after the tests have been (successfully) run and the coverage results are available.
+    ```
+    - task: PublishCodeCoverageResults@1
+      displayName: 'Publish coverage results'
+      inputs:
+        codeCoverageTool: 'cobertura'
+        summaryFileLocation: $(System.DefaultWorkingDirectory)/coverage.xml
+        failIfCoverageEmpty: true
+    ```
 * Upload artifact to ADLS
     ```
     - task: DockerCompose@0